saltyrtc/saltyrtc-task-relayed-data-js/README.md

 ### Via npm

-You can install this library via `npm`:
+You can install this library (and its peer dependencies) via `npm`:

-    npm install --save @saltyrtc/task-relayed-data @saltyrtc/client
+    npm install --save @saltyrtc/task-relayed-data @saltyrtc/client tweetnacl msgpack-lite

 ## Security